 This blog will guide you through the basics of implementing a flexible work policy.
 What should you consider at the very beginning of this process?

+Why have you decided to implement a flexible work policy in the first place?
+What is it that you are solving for?
+Answering this question will help you decide for the right form of flexible work.
 Remote work can help you cut down on real estate costs by downsizing office space, but that doesn’t mean it’s right for an organization which mainly works face-to-face with customers.
 Not all flexible work arrangements are suitable for all companies, so before weighing any options, you need to think about what you are looking to optimize by implementing a flexible work policy.
 Then pick an arrangement accordingly:

 1. REMOTE WORK